hjkgrp/starter-hugo-research-group/content/tutorials/2016-06-18-molsimplify-tutorial-1-structure-generation/index.md

 Command Line Interface and Input-file-based Generation
 ------------------------------------------------------

+{{% callout note %}}
+Note: This tutorial was written for molSimplify v1.
+The structure generation code was overhauled in molSimplify 2.0, but the original functionality of the code can be accessed by passing the keyword `legacy` to molSimplify at the command line.
+This change has been made to the code snippets in this tutorial.
+{{% /callout %}}

 Next, we'll show how to use the input file generation.
 For the purposes of this tutorial, we've created a file for you called `example-1.in` that will generate a porphyrin with an imidazole ligand.
 You can download it here.
 Alternatively, one could also copy and rename the input file generated from running the GUI.
 The options can also be entered into the command line manually.